taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 On a more serious note, I didn't figure out how to track how many people were visiting the site.
 My numbers are solely based on the friends I shared the website with... yeah that's right I have one friend, at least!

 [^basic website]:
-I’m sorry for not using the new React framework of the day :( … I’m not actually sorry :p.
+I’m sorry for not using the new React framework of the day `:(` … I’m not actually sorry `:p`.
 I just wanted to keep it simple, stupid, and short!
-If you’re reading this a second time… I still stand by what I said :p
+If you’re reading this a second time… I still stand by what I said `:p`

 [^cloud meme]:
 I’m envisioning the ***[“Old Man Yells at Cloud”](https://knowyourmeme.com/memes/old-man-yells-at-cloud){:target=”_blank”}*** meme.